Bamzooki

 Bamzooki (stylized as BAMZOOKi) is a British children's television game show broadcast on the CBBC channel, in which teams compete in knockout tournaments using virtual creatures known as "Zooks".
 These creatures were designed by contestants using a free computer-generated toolkit developed by Gameware Development, available for download from the CBBC website.
 The original run, hosted by Jake Humphrey, aired from March 2004 to 2006 over three series.
 A 13-episode revival, Bamzooki: Street Rules, hosted by Barney Harwood and Gemma Hunt, aired from November 2009 to February 2010 with updated graphics, physics, and contests.

 The original series premiered in March 2004 on the CBBC channel, and was presented by Jake Humphrey.
 It initially ran until 2006, airing over forty episodes across three seasons.
 A new thirteen-part revival series, set on a street, titled "Bamzooki: Street Rules”, premiered in November 2009 with new presenters—Barney Harwood and Gemma Hunt—, a revamped toolkit with improved graphics and physics, new contests, new "House Zooks," a new format, and a "Zook Doctor."

-History

-The first series premiered on 8 March 2004 and was hosted by Jake Humphrey.
-Over the first three series (2004–2006), more than 40 episodes were broadcast.

-A revival series titled Bamzooki: Street Rules was broadcast between November 2009 and February 2010.
-In this iteration, the competition was framed as an underground street sport.
-Episodes began with a four-team street race; the winning team selected their opponent for the next game, played as a best-of-three one-on-one match.
-Additional elimination rounds such as "Pressure Pusher" determined which Zooks would be "destroyed" and which advanced.
-Nine “house Zooks” appeared in the series, including Mimi, The Beast, Peachy, Derek, Predator, Centi, Punka, Punkalicious, and Mean Green.